mariondevilliers/mariondevilliers.github.io/_pages/assessment-reports.md

 # Scientific Reports & Assessments

-This page summarizes my contributions as lead author or contributing expert to major scientific assessment reports.
+This page summarizes my contributions as chapter leader and co-author to major scientific assessment reports.

 ---